Logo email signatures without attaching or embedding!

 2. Unzip the file

-10. Browse to the file you just saved.
+4. Browse to the HTML file you just saved in Part 1.

 Mail is a little trickier but, not hard once you understand how to do it.

-7. Open your revised signature file with Safari and save it as a webarchive someplace on your computer.
+1. Open your new HTML file with Safari and save it as a webarchive someplace on your computer.

 Options